Insurance Services

 Short Term Medical Plans

-Temporary medical insurance provides protection against unexpected health care expenses during a period of transition.
+Temporary medical insurance that can help with unexpected health care expenses during a period of transition.
 Policies can be purchased for periods from 30 days to 18 months.
 These plans are perfect for those who are between jobs, recently retired and not yet eligible for Medicare, waiting for employer-based coverage, looking for a lower-cost alternative to COBRA or recent college graduates.
 Short term plans are not compliant with the Affordable Care Act (ACA) and do not have coverage requirements.
 Pre-existing conditions are not covered, and applicants are subject to answering medical questions and receiving underwriting approval.

 TRAVEL COVERAGE